(Just Like) Starting Over: Composition

 Although its origins were in unfinished demo compositions like "Don't Be Crazy" and "My Life", it was one of the last songs to be completed in time for the Double Fantasy sessions.
 "We didn't hear it until the last day of rehearsal," producer Jack Douglas said in 2005.
 Lennon finished the song while on holiday in Bermuda, and recorded it at The Hit Factory in New York City just weeks later.
 The song was originally titled "Starting Over"; however, "(Just Like)" was added prior to its release because of its similarity to Dolly Parton's "Starting Over Again" which had topped the US Country Charts earlier in the year.
 The chiming bell that opens the song was a deliberate allusion to the heavy tolling church bell that opens Lennon's 1970 song "Mother", illustrating how far Lennon had come in ten years.

-While commercial releases of the song (original 45rpm singles, LPs and Compact Discs) run a length of three minutes and 54 seconds, a promotional 12" vinyl single originally issued to radio stations features a longer fadeout, officially running at four minutes 17 seconds.
+While commercial releases of the song (original 45 rpm singles, LPs and compact discs) run a length of three minutes and 54 seconds, a promotional 12-inch vinyl single originally issued to radio stations features a longer fadeout, officially running at four minutes 17 seconds.

 Musicologist Walter Everett noted melodic similarities between a portion of the song and the Beach Boys' 1964 single "Don't Worry Baby".